SolidServerSystems/abusive-ips/README.md

 # abusive-ips

-Time to start collecting IP's that routinely show abuse(typically in the form of brute force ssh attacks):
+Time to start collecting IP's that routinely show abuse.

+Most of these IPS are attempting brute force ssh attacks.

+If you're going to copy and paste, best to do that from [raw file](https://raw.githubusercontent.com/SolidServerSystems/abusive-ips/master/README.md).

 121.18.238.9
 221.194.44.218